seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 frequently partial — tranches, discounts and side letters are not disclosed — so a figure is used only where the protocol or the fund stated it.

-**Two aggregators are measured and CLOSED, and a run never re-probes them.** `tokenomist.ai` and `cryptorank.io` both answer this machine, and the first admits agents operating under a Claude name by `robots.txt`.
-Neither serves the sweep's DATA in its rendered HTML (TZ-24): an unlock-events page carries a boolean stating whether a schedule exists and carries no schedule, and a fund's rounds page carries dated round records whose element schema holds no amount, no valuation and no investor key.
-Both sites load those figures client-side from a credentialed API this repository has no key for, so neither is a discovery source without a headless browser and a credential — and neither is named above.
-Rediscovering a closed lane every day is the failure this repository exists to prevent. **The sweeps lose nothing:** their sources were always the protocol's own schedule and the protocol's or the fund's own disclosure, and an aggregator was only ever a convenience on the way to them.
+**Of the two aggregators TZ-24 measured, one is reopened on a different page and one stays closed, and a run never re-probes the closed one.** `cryptorank.io` serves dated round records whose element schema holds no amount, no valuation and no investor key, and loads its figures client-side from a credentialed API this repository has no key for (TZ-24). `tokenomist.ai` loads its schedule tables the same way, and the unlock-events page TZ-24 probed carries a boolean and no tranche — **but its coin page states the next cliff in its served text**, which is the unlock lane above.
+The lane reads that sentence and nothing else: a figure only the credentialed API serves is still not read, and rediscovering a closed lane every day is the failure this repository exists to prevent.
+**The primaries lose nothing:** a published date was always the protocol's own schedule and the protocol's or the fund's own disclosure; what the reopened page adds is that every coming cliff is KNOWN, with its size, before the run has to ask for it.

-**With both discovery hosts closed, `backing` stops being a SWEEP and becomes a per-item lookup.** A sweep scans for what is not yet known and needs a host that lists many protocols; the primaries above answer only about a protocol already named.
+**With no host serving round terms, `backing` stops being a SWEEP and becomes a per-item lookup.** A sweep scans for what is not yet known and needs a host that lists many protocols; the primaries above answer only about a protocol already named.
 So there is nothing left to scan, and a run reporting «не выполнена» about it every day is reporting